US Cups to Imperial (UK) Cups Converter

 Pro Tips for International Baking

-• Check the recipe source: American blogs use US cups, British sites use Imperial
+• Check the recipe source: American blogs and websites use US cups, British sites use Imperial measurements

-• Look for clues: If a recipe uses grams alongside cups, it's likely British/European
+• Look for clues: If a recipe lists grams alongside cups, it's likely British or European

-• When in doubt, use weight: Grams and ounces are the same worldwide
+• When in doubt, use weight: Measuring by grams is universal and more accurate

-• Invest in both measuring cups: Or use a kitchen scale for accuracy
+• Invest in proper measuring tools: Buy both US and Imperial measuring cups, or use a kitchen scale

-• Australian recipes: Often use metric cups (250ml) - another standard entirely!
+• Australian recipes: Watch out for metric cups (250ml) - yet another standard!

 Common Recipe Conversions